 Valley of Heart's Delight: Environment and Sense of Place in the Santa Clara Valley

-This agricultural history explores the transformation of the Santa Clara Valley from America's largest fruit-producing region into the technology capital of the world.
-Extensive archival research and interviews reveal how a sense of place emerges and changes in this evolving agricultural community.
-A community's sense of place influences a sense of responsibility towards the local environment.
-Silicon Valley is a non-place, where weakened or disrupted attachment to place threatens the environment and community.
+This agricultural history explores the transformation of the Santa Clara Valley over the past one hundred years from America's largest fruit-producing region into the technology capital of the world.
+In the latter half of the twentieth century, the region's focus shifted from fruits-such as apricots and prunes-to computers.
+Both personal and public rhetoric reveals how a sense of place emerges and changes in an evolving agricultural community like the Santa Clara Valley.
+Through extensive archival research and interviews, Anne Marie Todd explores the concepts of place and placelessness, arguing that place is more than a physical location and that exploring a community's sense of place can help us to map how individuals experience their natural surroundings and their sense of responsibility towards the local environment.
+Todd extends the concept of sense of place to describe Silicon Valley as a non-place, where weakened or disrupted attachment to place threatens the environment and community.
 The story of the Santa Clara Valley is an American story of the development of agricultural lands and the transformation of rural regions.

 Anne Marie Todd.
 "Valley of Heart's Delight: Environment and Sense of Place in the Santa Clara Valley" Faculty Research, Scholarly, and Creative Activity (2022): 1-198.